Building Resilient Health Systems for a Safer World

 Strong public health systems not only enable families and communities to thrive, but also help to ensure stable economies and countries.
 Jhpiego works with governments and other stakeholders to strengthen health systems and the policies and legislation that support them, so that countries can prevent, detect and respond to public health threats—now and in the future.

-Through its emergency response for COVID-19, the Jhpiego-led NISHTHA project in India built the capacity of more than 49,000 primary-level health care workers on COVID-19 management, supporting more than 41 million individuals in facing the pandemic.
+In India, Jhpiego built the capacity of more than 49,000 health care workers on COVID-19 management, supporting more than 41 million men, women and children.

-COVID-19 highlighted shortcomings in countries’ preparedness to deal with outbreaks of infectious disease and other public health emergences.
+When COVID-19 highlighted shortcomings in countries’ preparedness to deal with outbreaks of infectious disease, Jhpiego programs quickly pivoted to fill gaps.
 But Jhpiego was partnering with countries to strengthen health systems long before the pandemic took hold.
-We work with health facilities and within communities to strengthen infection prevention and control; prepare health care providers to address health issues as they arise; provide critical health and safety equipment; and support governments and the private sector to distribute lifesaving immunizations.
+We work with governments, health facilities and within communities to strengthen infection prevention and control; prepare health care providers to address health issues as they arise; provide critical health and safety equipment; and support governments and the private sector to distribute lifesaving immunizations.

 Through the Enhancing Global Health Security: Expanding Efforts and Strategies to Protect and Improve Public Health Globally project, Jhpiego is supporting countries to build health systems that will protect and improve the health of their people, including prevention, early detection and rapid and effective response to public health threats.
 In the DRC, the Enhancing Global Health Security project is assisting in the establishment of a National Public Health Institute that will integrate core public health functions including surveillance, public health emergency management, workforce development and the national laboratory system.